DeviousPear/pearproxy/README.md

 # pearproxy
-## A goguardian proxy that does not work
+## A cookie-based web proxy that does not work